vemparala/sms-fe-challenge/README.md

 ## Concurrent server for JSON + App

-Run `ng run start:proxy:mock:server` for a JSON + APP server.
+Run `npm run start:proxy:mock:server` for a JSON + APP server.
 Navigate to `http://localhost:4200/`.

 ## Only Development server